Allyson Blair is an award-winning investigative reporter whose career has taken her all over the country.

 Before getting into news, Allyson was known for her skills with ... a knife.

-Allyson grew up in central Virginia and was instilled with a strong work ethic at a very young age.
-As the daughter of a commercial fisherman, she grew up in Virginia and spent much of her childhood on a lobster boat and working in her family's seafood market.
-Allyson's dad still jokes that if news doesn't work out she can always get a job cleaning fish.
+As the daughter of a commercial fisherman, she grew up in Virginia and spent much of her childhood on a lobster boat or working in her family's seafood market.
+Allyson's dad still jokes that if news doesn't work out, she can always get a job cleaning fish.

 After graduating from Virginia Commonwealth University with a degree in Electronic Media, Allyson worked her way up the ranks in news at stations in Virginia and North Carolina before accepting a job at the CBS affiliate in Phoenix, Arizona.

-The following year Allyson was honored with an Emmy award for producing breaking news coverage of the Tucson mass shooting where Representative Gabrielle Giffords was wounded.
+The following year, Allyson was honored with an Emmy Award for producing breaking news coverage of the Tucson mass shooting, where U.S. Rep. Gabrielle Giffords was wounded.

-Allyson is excited to once again live by the ocean and immerse herself into the local culture.
-When she's not at work you can find her hiking, tossing around a football at the beach or at Rainbow's Drive-In eating a Mahi sandwich.
+When she's not at work, you can find her fishing, hiking, tossing around a football at the beach or at Rainbow's Drive-In eating a mahi sandwich.

 2017 National Edward R. Murrow Award for Best Documentary: Prescribing Hope